A properly structured and well-written documentation explaining how to use an API effectively and integrate it easily can help developers big time.

 - API call explanations

-- Example of request as well as error messages, response description, etc.
+- Examples of requests as well as error messages, response descriptions, etc.

 - If available, SDK examples to explain how users can access all the resources